yzhe8769/P2P-Twitter/README.md

-# COMP2121 Assignment 2 P2PTwitter
+# P2PTwitter
+## What does the code do?
+This repo contains Java source code to simulate a P2P network in which users know each other and are able to update and share status in real time.
+Status is persistent only if the user is live.
+If a user goes offline, this can be detected by other peers as they are continuously exchanging the status.
+The status of offline user will be set to idle after 10 seconds on other peers' machine.
+The status of offline user will be removed after 20 seconds.

+The project is a customised P2P Twitter network running on UDP but with built-in mechanisms to ensure ordering and integrity of messages.

 ## How to Compile and run the Code?
 ### Inside command line, type
 ```
 javac -cp . *.java
 java P2PTwitter yzhe8769
 ```
-**Notice 'yzhe8769' is an arbitrary unikey given by you.
+*Notice 'yzhe8769' is an arbitrary unikey given by you.
-**This needs to be the same as one of the unikeys that are listed in the participants.properties file.
+*This needs to be the same as one of the unikeys that are listed in the participants.properties file.

 ## How to test the code?
 The P2PTwitter consists of a **client thread** and a **server thread**.